Women being treated by a physiotherapist

 It’s important to remember that while the information above works to differentiate each of these pain management partners, there are many similarities across each, and each Practitioner offers their own unique skillset.
 Generally speaking, a chiropractor will look at your presentation from the perspective of your spine and what adjustments it may require, an osteopath will also use manipulation and soft tissue interventions to holistically address your pain, and physiotherapists will focus their treatment avenues more specifically on the area of concern, normally prescribing exercises as a part of your treatment.

 If your pain is part of a larger health picture (i.e. relating to a chronic health condition), you may find it beneficial to also speak with a Naturopath.
 Working alongside your manual therapist, a Naturopath will be able to support the underlying drivers of your situation.
-In combination, this a truly holistic approach to having you pain free and feeling more vital, sooner!
+In combination, this a truly holistic approach to having you pain-free and feeling more vital, sooner!
 Click here to find a suitable Healthcare Practitioner in your area.

 What About Pain Supplements?